mMONTAGEe/Minecraft-Texturising/README.md

 ## General info
 This *project* are made to add minecraft mods some king of Textures.
-Mainly working on Interstellar-Exoplanets
+Mainly working on Interstellar-Exoplanets Interstellar-Exoplanets purpose to teach people. how awesome could astronomy be.
+How beautiful. and relaxing.
+Im helping this project. becouse i really love this one

 ## Technologies
 Project is created with: